Dave Coverly

 Dave Coverly (born 1964) is the creator of the single-panel comic Speed Bump.

 He grew up in Plainwell, Michigan, USA, and graduated from Eastern Michigan University (EMU) in Ypsilanti with a degree in philosophy.
 At EMU, he worked for the student newspaper, the Eastern Echo.
 He went on to get a master's degree in English from Indiana University.

 Coverly took a year off from graduate school, and during that time he was an art director for a public relations firm and an editorial cartoonist for the Battle Creek Enquirer.
 He returned to Indiana in 1990 and became the editorial cartoonist for The Herald-Times in Bloomington, Indiana.
 His work appeared in Esquire, The Saturday Evening Post, The New York Times and USA Today.
 After Creators Syndicate picked up his untitled cartoon panel in 1994, it was given the title Speed Bump and, a year later, it was running in more than 90 papers.
 In 1995, Coverly left The Herald-Times to concentrate on Speed Bump.

+Personal life

-Dave and Chris Coverly live in Ann Arbor, Michigan, with their children, Alayna and Simone.
+Dave and his wife, Chris, live in Ann Arbor, Michigan, with their children, Alayna and Simone.